kohei-kaji/kohei-kaji.github.io/_pages/about.md

 Education
 ======
-- 04.2025 - Present: National Institute of Japanese Language and Linguistics (NINJAL), PhD in Linguistics.
+- 04.2025 - Present: National Institute for Japanese Language and Linguistics (NINJAL), PhD in Linguistics.
 - 04.2023 - 03.2025: The University of Tokyo, MA in Linguistics.
 - 04.2019 - 03.2023: The University of Tokyo, BA in Linguistics (minor in Computer Science).